blinqas/keystone-test/docs/pages/docs/guides/cli.md

 - Generate and apply database migrations based on your Keystone Schema
 - Start the local dev server, which hosts the GraphQL API and Admin UI

+{% if $nextRelease %}
+### dev flags

+- `--no-db-push` - Don't push any updates of your Prisma schema to your database
+- `--no-prisma` - Don't build or validate the prisma schema
+- `--no-server` - Don't start the express server, will still watch for changes and update the Admin UI and schema files
+- `--no-ui` - Don't build and serve the AdminUI
+{% /if %}

 ### About database migrations

 {% if $nextRelease %}